 But you may be snorkelling before.
 I can understand your frustration for not going underwater for a much longer time than it should.
 Soon you have to surface gasping for air before you can go down again.
 The corals that you longed to see are not reachable.
 All because the grasp of air is insufficient to sustain the depth.
 Is time to step up the ante and enter the world of scuba diving.
 It allows you to stay underwater longer and go deeper.
 All you need is specialized diving scuba gear to ensure your comfort and safety when you made your first plunge and beyond.

 Risks of diving

 Uses of malfunctioning Scuba gear

-Most divers are unaware of the risks you have to undertake if your diving gear is faulty for may pose your life to danger and unnecessary harm.
-Divers who are travelling backpack are not likely to carry with them a full set of gears.
+Most divers are unaware of the risks you have to undertake if your diving gear is faulty for may pose your life danger and unnecessary harm.
+Divers who are travelling in backpacks are not likely to carry with them a full set of gear.
 They only bring the bare necessity.
-If it’s only a few dives throughout your holidays, it a hassle to drag along a full set of gears with you.
+If it’s only a few dives throughout your holidays, it is a hassle to drag along a full set of gears with you.
 BCDs, fins, wetsuits and tanks are among the heaviest items that don’t seem to fit inside your bag.
 So they tend to rather rent than own the equipment for obvious reasons.

 Pre-Dive Safety Check

 For the uninitiated going through the safety check for your scuba gear for the first time could be a bit overwhelming because you are unsure where the fault lies.

 Having a great scuba diving experience required meticulous equipment checks to ensure they are safe and comfortable for underwater use.
 If you have not been using your scuba gear and equipment for a while, inspect them thoroughly for potential issues.